Vbatocanin/topoSort/Topological Sorting.md

 	sequence: [X,B,C,X]
 ```

-This is the reason why we can't topologically sort a graph that contains a cycle .
+This is the reason why we can't topologically sort a graph that contains a cycle , because the following two statements are both true:

+- X comes before B
+- B comes before X

+And because of that, we can't determine an absolute order of the given actions.

 Now because we're familiar with the algorithm's concepts, let's take a look at the implementation in java.
-First off, let's define classes for defining nodes and graphs, and then using said classes, define the following graph:
+First off, let's construct classes for defining nodes and graphs, and then using said classes, define the following graph:

 ![](D:\StackAbuse\Toposort\topoSort\graphics\Untitled-1-[Recovered].png)